-The epistle of 1 John is often called the book of assurance.
+The Epistle of 1 John is often called the Book of Assurance.
 The word "know" is used over thirty times in the five short chapters of this book.
-The epistle of 1 John explains several ways that we can know for sure that we have eternal life and are headed for heaven.
+The Epistle of 1 John explains several ways to know with assurance that we have eternal life and are going to heaven.
 God does not want you to live in doubt of your salvation.
 He wants you to know beyond the shadow of a doubt.
 Do you have the assurance of your salvation?